Stumpii/ScintillaNET-FindReplaceDialog/README.md

 ## Documentation

-For documentation, refer to the project [Wiki](https://github.com/Stumpii/ScintillaNET-FindReplaceDialog/wiki) which has examples of how to integrate this library with ScintillaNET.
+For documentation, refer to the original project [Wiki](https://github.com/Stumpii/ScintillaNET-FindReplaceDialog/wiki) which has examples of how to integrate this library with ScintillaNET.

 ## Background